Who is Eskel in the Witcher? Lore Explained

 Who is Eskel?

-Eskel, like many Witchers, was one of the children who were taken to train and possibly evolve into a monster hunter.
+A witcher as skilled and experienced as Geralt, Eskel was one of the children chosen to become a monster hunter.
 Not much is known about his background, only that he probably descends from the hill folk because of an old song he sang while hiking with Geralt.
 Eskel says he learned the piece from his mother, and it’s the only thing he remembers about her.

-Considering that hill folks are usually elves, this would explain why Triss felt a solid magical influence in Eskel.
+Considering that hill folk are usually elves, this would explain why Triss felt a solid magical influence in Eskel.
 However, this character arc was overlooked in the course of the novel.

 Eskel and the White Wolf were like brothers.
 Side by side they grew up, enjoyed pastime activities and endured the witcher trials.
 A good friend of younger Lambert and Coën of Poviss, Eskel saw Vesemir as both a mentor and a father figure.
 He returned to Kaer Morhen each winter to swap tales and rejuvenate for The Path.